LucianoCirino/MHWI-LedgeLBG/README.md

 |:---------------------------:|:-----------:|
 | <code>LBG_Name</code>       | The name of the LBG you will be using.
 The script uses this name to pull the correct bounce timings for each ammo type. |
 | <code>Primary_Ammo</code>   | The name of the primary damaging ammo.
 To begin the LLBG loop, have this ammo selected and either climb a ledge or fall off one.
 This is also the only ammo type you should be reloading. |
+| <code>Deeper_Bounces</code> | Lets go aim during the bounce in order to bounce further away from the ledge.
+This does not slow or speed up your LLBG.
+I left this in as an option just incase there might be some niche use for it, like needing to fire from further away from the ledge.
+Its possible too this might make LLBG more consistent, but I have honestly not noticed a difference in all of my testing.
 | <code>FPS_Dip_Reload</code> | If enabled, script drops your framerate when you need to reload in order to stop ledge bouncing and and allow you to fall.
 This gives the script the ability to go for spare-shots on the last bullet in the magazine.
 Framerate dipping also gives you the ability to use rapid-fire ammo as your primary ammo by giving it a method of unsticking from the ledge when required to reload.
 Currently, this option remains as a relic of my testing, leave it unchecked. |

 >[!NOTE]
-> FPS Dip Reloads on fast and medium bounce speed ammos actually makes your last shot 51ms slower than if you assumed you needed a reload, so if you don't spare-shot on the last shot, this option is actually slower.
+> <code>FPS Dip Reloads</code> on fast and medium bounce speed ammos actually makes your last shot ~51ms slower than if you assumed you needed a reload.
+What this means is that if you don't spare-shot on the last shot, having this option enabled actually makes your LLBG shot cycle slower.

 ### 🕹️ Script Controls
 |            Setting           |                  Description                   |